 On Saturdays in the summer, the Le Notre gardens are lit with 2,000 candles during “candlelit evenings” every Saturday.
 The candle evenings usually run from from May 4 to October 5.
 There’s also theatrical shows and concerts at the chateau.

 A crown jewel of the Normandy, Mont St-Michel is a pretty-as-a mirage island abbey.
 A medieval stage set, its slender spires, stout ramparts and rocky outcrops rise dramatically from the sea.
 They stand guard over gleaming sands laid bare by a receding tide.

 The hulking abbey is one of the most visited pilgrimage sites in Christendom.
 The Mont’s star attraction is the abbey crowning its top.

 The mystical abbey was settled in 996 by Benedictine monks.
 The abbey is a mix of architectural styles, with religious and military overtones.

-The town of Nancy is known for its stunning Art Nouveau and Renaissance architecture.
-Nancy was once the capital of a powerful Duchy of Lorraine, lying at a the crossroads between northern and southern Europe.
+The town lies at a the crossroads between northern and southern Europe.
 During the 18th century, Stanislas Leszczynski, the deposed king of Poland, beautified the city with palatial monuments.

 Nancy has both an old town and a new town, which seamlessly connect.
 Ville Neuve is the commercial heart of the town, full of shops and a covered food market.
 Vieille Ville is a tangled maze of cobbled streets, home to galleries, craft shops, and several historic mansions.
 The main drag is Grand Rue.